zhenging/hist207b/notes/06_foreign_policy/outline.md

 ## 06 Foreign Policy

+>Reading
+Ch.20 p.745-769
+Article: State of the Union
+Article: Speech on Philippine

 **Essay #2 begins here**.
 ### Introduction
 From the Civil war to about 1890: Foreign affairs were not important to most Americans.
 Americans were preoccupied at home.
 With what?